saniaki/SQL_airport_tunneling/README.md

 * Average flight distance for all rows in the results table should be between 300 and 400

-## Phase 2: Creating a table for generated data from differetent Tunnel Boring Machines (TBMs)
+## Phase 2: Creating a table for generated data from different Tunnel Boring Machines (TBMs)
 *Problem description*:
 * The tunnel is constructed in three sections, where a different TBM is used for each section.
-Data generated from these TBMs are stored in seperate data files on Amazon S3.
+Data generated from these TBMs are stored in separate data files on Amazon S3.
 The format of data is also different.

 *Goal*:
 * Generating a table on HDFS including data from all three TBMs.

 ### Examining data files
-Following quesries are used to examin data usin AWS CLI (Amazon Web Service Command Line Interface)
+Following queries are used to examine data using AWS CLI (Amazon Web Service Command Line Interface)
 <pre>
 aws s3 ls s3://training-coursera2/tbm_sf_la/
 </pre>